solvuu/solvuu-build/README.md

 - API should be functional as much as possible.

-- Every default decision should be overrideable.
+- Should be possible to override every default.
 We do not fully succeed.
 Several decisions are currently hardcoded, and in some cases it isn't obvious how to make the decision configurable.
 Or rather, making it configurable ends up removing all benefits;